Aaron and Morgan Snow

 The conversation that follows spans three years 2014, 2015 and 2016.
 When I first talked with Aaron Snow at Shapevine in 2007 he was working in Las Vegas.
 He now lives in Fort Worth, Texas and into his 31 years has already packed some rich and varied ministry experience.
 Our points in common and our points of difference will make for a stimulating conversation which will take in matters of church, vocation, intentional community and the nature of the Christian life…

 I am a naturalised Australian and you are an American.
-I am on the cusp of the Baby Boomers and Gen X (this is my last birthday with a 4 at the front of it!) while you’re Gen Y – a full twenty years younger than me.
-Not wanting to get an “older brother complex” but how were you able to find your way into these out-of-the-box, pioneering, high-commitment forms of ministry twenty years more quickly than I did?
+I am on the cusp of the Baby Boomers and Gen X while you’re Gen Y – a full twenty years younger than me.
+Not wanting to get an “older brother complex” here, but how were you able to find your way into these out-of-the-box, pioneering, high-commitment forms of ministry twenty years more quickly than I did?

 AARON:…I feel truly humbled to have had some incredible men in my life who have poured into me from day one.
 Obviously, God’s grace played the Number 1 role.
 I’ve always been a bit rebellious by nature, so challenging and questioning the “status quo” has never been a problem!
 My questions drew me away from “organized religion” and into the arms of Jesus as I have learned what it means to BE His Church, His Bride.
 Had I asked these tough questions without amazing mentors in my life to course correct me I’m not sure where I’d be.